sunkarapk/pygments/README.md

 ### TODO

-- Improve speed and performance even
+- Improve speed and performance

 __I accept pull requests and guarantee a reply back within a day__